 Stephen has been Vicar of St John’s Hyde Park since 2002.
 Trained in the liberal catholic tradition, he was a curate in the northern town of Grimsby and a Vicar in Tunbridge Wells beforehand.
 Stephen believes that the church should reflect God’s love and be relevant to modern life.
 His vision is for St John’s to be the welcoming centre of a thriving community in twenty-first century London.

-Will Scott is a real estate professional working at British Land and is responsible for delivering asset management initiatives at Paddington Central, an 11 acre campus comprising 1.2m sq ft of office, retail, residential and hotel space and 10,000 workers/residents.
-British Land are committed to driving forward Paddington Central with recent investments including the delivery of 4 Kingdom Street and commercial barges along the canalside.
-Initiatives currently being implemented by Will include increasing and upgrading the retail provision on the campus and improving public realm for the enjoyment of local residents and all visitors to the area.
-Will graduated from the University of Cambridge in 2018 and worked in the Strategy at British Land for 3 years before taking over asset management responsibilities at Paddington Central in the beginning of 2022.
+Isabel Turner (MRICS, Bsc Hons Land Management) is a Chartered Surveyor at British Land responsible for delivering asset management initiatives at Paddington Central which comprises an 11 acre campus with 1.2m sq ft of office, retail, residential and hotel space and 10,000 workers/residents.
+British Land are committed to driving forward Paddington Central with recent investments including the delivery of 4 Kingdom Street and significant public realm improvements.
+Initiatives currently being implemented by Isabel include increasing and upgrading the retail provision on the campus and working with the Canal and River Trust to deliver commercial moorings.
+Isabel joined British Land in 2015 and prior to this was in the commercial valuation team at Gerald Eve for 5 years.

 To contact any members of the Steering Group, please email HPP@paddingtonnow.co.uk